 Timeline of Anthropic API Pricing Changes in 2026

 Anthropic entered 2026 with the same pricing it established when Claude Opus 4 launched in late 2025.
-Throughout January, February, and March 2026, Anthropic made zero pricing adjustments to any Claude model.
-This is notable because during the same period:
+Throughout January and February, Anthropic made zero pricing adjustments.
+Then in late March 2026, Anthropic launched two significant model upgrades:

 For a complete breakdown of what happened in March specifically, see our LLM pricing changes March 2026 roundup.